Gem Profile- Derbyshire Blue John

 What is Blue John?

-Murrhine is described by Pliny the Elder as a stone "with a great variety of colors...shades of purple and white with a mixture of the two" that was used to carve drinking vessels.
-Two such cups were found in Roman graves near the border between Turkey and Syria and were carved from Blue John.
+Two such cups were discovered in Roman graves near the border of Turkey and Syria, carved from Blue John.
 They now reside in the British Museum.

 Judy Ellis's Gem Profile- Derbyshire Blue John - , General Education, , Blue John Goblets – Chatsworth House